Fits a skew-t (ST) or multivariate skew-t (MST) distribution to data, or

 converted to a one-column matrix, and a scalar skew-t distribution is

 fitted.
-This is also the mechanism used by st.mle
+This is also the mechanism used by st.mle which is simply an

-interface to mst.mle
+interface to mst.mle.

-is intended for use with grouped data, setting the
+The parameter freq is intended for use with grouped data, setting the

-equal to the central values of the cells; in this case
+values of y equal to the central values of the cells; in this case

 the resulting estimate is an approximation to the exact maximum likelihood

-is not set, exact maximum likelihood estimation is
+estimate.
+If freq is not set, exact maximum likelihood estimation is

 performed.

-likelihood estimation, use st.mle.grouped
+likelihood estimation, use st.mle.grouped.

 Numerical search of the maximum likelihood estimates is performed in a